 Do you know a young person aged 5-14 who would like to engage with older people living in care homes?

 We are delighted to share with you a series of resources for remote intergenerational linking!

 The COVID-19 pandemic has been tough for everyone, particularly those living in care homes.
-It has proven how important it is to promote community connections and intergenerational friendships between younger and older people.
-And we’re here to help make them happen!
+It has proven how important it is to promote community connections and the value of intergenerational friendships between younger and older people.

 - The following resources are aimed at young people aged 5-14.